In summary:

 Stages of the CPG Customer Journey

-The CPG customer journey is not a straight line.
-Most frameworks depict it as a funnel awareness to purchase, but that model misses what makes CPG so different from other categories.
+The CPG journey is not a straight line.
+Most frameworks draw it as a funnel from awareness to purchase, but that misses what makes this sector different.

 Stage 1: Awareness and Discovery

 Consumers can not buy what they do not know exists.
-For CPG brands, discovery happens across a wide range of touchpoints, and the mix varies significantly by category.
+Discovery happens across a wide mix of touchpoints, and that mix shifts a lot by category.

 Stage 2: Consideration and Research

-Influencer content plays an outsized role here, too: at least 59% of consumers across beauty, food and beverage, and OTC health said they had purchased a product based on an influencer’s recommendation in the past year, according to Tinuiti data.
+Influencers play an outsized role here.
+At least 59% of consumers across beauty, food and beverage, and OTC health said they bought a product based on an influencer recommendation in the past year.

 Stage 3: Purchase Decision

-The moment of purchase is where the shelf wins or loses.
-And for CPG brands selling through retail, this moment is largely out of your direct control, unless you have researched it.
+This is where the shelf wins or loses, and for brands selling through retail, the moment is largely out of your control unless you have researched it.

 How Research Helped Refine the Purchase Decision Step For Trail Mix Brand